JackAdams/meteor-editable-text/README.md

     {{> editableText collection="posts" field="author"}}

-where "posts" is the name of the mongo collection and "author" is the name of a document field for the `posts` collection (`author.firstName` would also work as the field name).
+where "posts" is the name of the actual mongo collection (not the name of a Meteor `Mongo.Collection` instance) and "author" is the name of a document field for the `posts` collection (`author.firstName` would also work as the field name).

 `collection` and `field` are the only mandatory parameters.

-Note: The widget assumes that the data context is that of a single document from the `posts` collection (with _id value included).
+Note: The widget assumes that the data context is that of a single document from the `posts` collection (with the _id value included).

 You can also set the data context explicitly as follows: